Beach, Family, Malaysia, Singapore Weekends

 1. Anantara Desaru Coast Resort

 ➡️ Check this out: We stayed in Anantara Desaru Coast Resort during our time and we loved it!
-I’ve written in detail about our stay at Anantara Desaru in a separate post, so be sure to check it out if you’re interested!
+I’ve written in detail about our stay at Anantara Desaru in a separate post, so be sure to check it out.

 Desaru Coast Travel Guide